This blog may contain affiliate links. Read our disclosure policy for more info.

 A Sydney Harbour cruise is 100% a must-do activity while you’re in Sydney – after all, its nickname is “the Harbour City!”

 There are plenty of different types of cruises to choose from, so you can really do Sydney Harbour your way.
-Lunch and dinner tours are popular, and you get to enjoy a meal while taking in the stunning scenery.
+Lunch and dinner cruises in Sydney are popular, and you get to enjoy a meal while taking in the stunning scenery.

 This lunch cruise offers guests à la carte options and seafood (something else that Sydney is well known for) as well as a selection of local beers and wines.
 As you enjoy your meal, you’ll drift down the harbour past landmarks like the Sydney Harbour Bridge, Luna Park, and more.
 Lasting 2.5 hours and costing $127 AUD per head, we think that this tour offers pretty good value for money.